CaringBridge Is Only Possible With Your Support

 Welcome to Axel's CaringBridge website.
 Axel is 6 years old and was diagnosed with Acute Lymphoblastic Leukemia on October 30, 2010.
-He is in the third year of 3.3 years of treatment.
-You can read about his diagnosis in the introduction, My Story.
+He completed his 3.3 years of treatment on January 24, 2014.
+You can read about his diagnosis below.

 "Every day is a gift, that's why they call it the present."